 - C. Teams must check all entrances to the area to be explored prior to the entire team going underground or inby the fresh-air base.
 Entrances may be checked in air clear of smoke without the use of a lifeline so long as the entire team does not go underground or inby the fresh-air base.
-The captain shall not advance more than 25 feet inby the imaginary line of the opening prior to the entire team advancing underground or inby the fresh-air base. - D. The constituents of the air enclosed by separations intended or indicated to be airtight will be considered unknown and must be determined by the

-Captain before other team members enter such area.
+The captain shall not advance more than 25 feet inby the imaginary line of the opening prior to the entire team advancing underground or inby the fresh-air base. - D. The constituents of the air enclosed by separations intended or indicated to be airtight will be considered unknown and must be determined by the Captain before other team members enter such area.
 Actual constituents may be indicated by the use of placards.
-If a stopping has a hole in it, a gas test is not required prior to entry.

-E. When smoke is encountered, it will be considered to extend to a placard stating the "end of smoke" or a separation intended or indicated to be airtight.
+If a stopping has a hole in it, a gas test is not required prior to entry. - E. When smoke is encountered, it will be considered to extend to a placard stating the "end of smoke" or a separation intended or indicated to be airtight.

-If methane, carbon monoxide, or oxygen deficiency is found in an opening containing a separation intended or indicated to be airtight, the gas will be considered to extend to the airtight separation or to a gas placard indicating a change in the gas constituents.
-If methane carbon monoxide, or oxygen deficiency is encountered in other locations, it will be considered to extend to a gas placard indicating a change in the gas constituents or the next normal/required area to be tested for that gas, depending on direction of team travel, at which time the continuance or discontinuance of the gas will be determined by gas placard or by results of the tests.
-If gas is intended to extend into inaccessible areas, both placards must be side by side immediately outby the inaccessible condition.
-See Figure 4.
-Methane, carbon monoxide and oxygen quantities will be shown on all gas placards.
-The order of the gases shown on the placards will be methane first, carbon monoxide second, and oxygen third (example see below).
-Air clear placards will not be used.
+If methane, carbon monoxide, nitrogen dioxide or oxygen deficiency is found in an opening containing a separation intended or indicated to be airtight, the gas will be considered to extend to the airtight separation or to a gas placard indicating a change in the gas constituents.
+If methane carbon monoxide, nitrogen dioxide or oxygen deficiency is encountered in other locations, it will be considered to extend to a gas placard indicating a change in the gas constituents.
+At that location, if no placard is present to indicate the end of the gas or a change in the gas, the gas will be considered to extend to the location of a placard indicating a change or end of the gas or an airtight structure.
+Depending on direction of team travel, at which time the continuance or discontinuance of the gas will be determined by gas placard.
+If any gas is intended to extend into inaccessible areas, both placards must be side by side immediately outby the inaccessible condition.
+(See Figure 4.)
+Methane, carbon monoxide, nitrogen dioxide and oxygen quantities will be shown on all gas placards.
+The order of the gases shown on the placards will be methane first, carbon monoxide second, nitrogen dioxide third and oxygen fourth (example see below).

 % CH4

-PPM CO
+% PPM CO

 % O2

 - F. Areas in which gas tests have been performed need not be retested when a team re-enters the area unless ventilation has been changed.
-Upon reentry into any area where the ventilation has been changed, including subsequent ventilation changes, teams shall make examinations for methane carbon monoxide, and oxygen deficiency at the location of all placards where any of these gases were encountered on the initial exploration into the area.
+Upon re-entry into any area where the ventilation has been changed, including subsequent ventilation changes, teams shall make examinations for methane carbon monoxide, nitrogen dioxide and oxygen deficiency at the location of all placards where any of these gases were encountered on the initial exploration into the area.
 These tests shall be made prior to the entire team passing the initial location of the placard.
 Tests are not required at other locations upon re-entry.
 Areas that are affected by ventilation changes but not re-entered by a team need not be retested. - 25.
-Improper procedure when testing with gas detectors.
-2 maximum at each required location not to exceed 10 total per problem.
+Improper procedure when testing with gas detectors.2 maximum at each required location not to exceed 10 total per problem.

-A proper test for methane, carbon monoxide and oxygen shall require the following actions by the team:
+A proper test shall require the following actions by the team: